friedrichaugustvonhayek/laser-activity/README.md

 ### short description of vision

-have a laserprojector with programmable x-y achsis and reflexionsensor and mount it under ceiling. stick a reflector on your shoes and kick a ball to the next player. sell this to pubs, schools, companies and partyorganizers.
+have a laserprojector with programmable x-y achsis and camera next to laser and mount it under ceiling. recognize shoes and kick the ball to the next player. sell this to pubs, schools, companies and partyorganizers.

 ## lets start ...